-7.1 The board of a listed entity should:

-(a) have a committee or committees to

-oversee risk, each of which:

-- has at least three members, a majority of whom are independent directors; and - (2) is chaired by an independent director, and disclose: - (3) the charter of the committee; - (4) the members of the committee; and - (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework.
+- 7.1 The board of a listed entity should: - (a) have a committee or committees to oversee risk, each of which: - (1) has at least three members, a majority of whom are independent directors; and - (2) is chaired by an independent director, and disclose: - (3) the charter of the committee; - (4) the members of the committee; and - (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework. - 7.2 The board or a committee of the board should: - (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and - (b) disclose, in relation to each reporting period, whether such a review has taken place.